kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- search? could try all realms... or at least select region/realm and enter name - can confirm/select char...
+- thanks page - for all tools used :)
+- pet battle related feed, levels, achievements
 - show item image in feed (need item info, cache in memory?)
 - show guild name on char feed entries, if in a guild
 - options include/exclude guildies on guild feed